TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Oxford's High Street at sunset.

-I remember my preconceptions about England before I made my way across the Atlantic Ocean to London Heathrow Airport.
+I remember my preconceptions about England before I traveled across the Atlantic Ocean to London Heathrow Airport.
 I imagined everyone would be very proper, that I would pick up their accent after a few months, and that Oxford — the university at which I was studying abroad — would be full of people too brilliant to have time to speak with me.
-Well, contrary to what many Americans believe, many of the English are not very proper at all!
-This is especially so at Oxford, where the students tend to work hard for a couple of days and then dash off to the pubs and nightclubs to relax.
-Granted, most of the pub conversations included a lot more philosophy than I was used to hearing in the bars of San Francisco, but amongst students, these “conversations” often turned into passionate debates, with very little thought given to being polite
+Contrary to what many Americans believe, many English are not very proper!
+The most unexpected moments are where this absence of manners is especially apparent at Oxford, where the students tend to work hard for a few days and then dash off to the pubs and nightclubs to relax.
+Granted, most of the pub conversations included a lot more philosophy than I was used to hearing in the bars of San Francisco.
+However, amongst students, these “conversations” often turned into passionate debates, with little concern about what I would consider being polite.

 I studied abroad for a full academic year at Oxford as a “Visiting Student.”
-Being abroad for such a long time was great because I had a chance to explore the rest of the country during our long vacations, and came away from the experience feeling like I had a sense of the diverse cultures within the country.
+Being abroad for such a long time was great because I had a chance to explore the rest of the country during our long vacations, and I came away from the experience feeling like I had a sense of the diverse cultures within the country.
 Because I was there for so long, I had to get a UK bank account and a cell phone.
 These were both pretty easy to obtain.
-With an official letter from Oxford University saying that they had accepted me as a Visiting Student, I was able to get a bank account with HSBC, but unfortunately had to pay about £10 each month to maintain it and had to maintain it for a minimum of 12 months.
-I believe Lloyd’s bank offers free savings accounts for students, no matter what their nationality is, and wish I had known that before I left.
+With an official letter from Oxford University saying they had accepted me as a Visiting Student, I could get a bank account with a major multinational bank.

 If you are studying abroad anywhere in the UK and plan on taking the train anywhere, even just twice, I would recommend getting a Young Person’s Railcard.
-It only costs about £26, and will save you a third of the cost on any train ticket you buy for a whole year.
+It only costs about £30, and will save you a third of the cost of any train ticket you buy for a whole year.
 The UK is a very student-friendly country.
-Carry your ID card with you everywhere, and you will be sure to save money.
-Sometimes, even the pubs offer student rates, which are also called “concessions.”
+Carry your ID card everywhere, and you will surely save money.
+Sometimes, even the pubs offer student rates, called “concessions.”

 The Challenges of Studying at Oxford

 Before I set off to attend Oxford as a student, I was nervous about the workload.
-I knew that while I was excited to learn about living in a new country, I was also there for the education.
-I knew that I would be expected to write two essays each week that were each 2,000 words long, and that I would have to sit down with my tutor for an hour and discuss the arguments I had made in my essay while they questioned me.
+While I was excited to learn about living in a new country, I was also there for the education.
+I knew that there would be the expectation that I write two essays each week, each 2,000 words long, and that I would have to sit down with my tutor for an hour and discuss the arguments I had made in my essay while they questioned me.
 All of this seemed pretty daunting.
-Normally, when at home in the U.S. when I turn a paper in I hand it to the professor, and do not worry about it for another couple of weeks until I get it back with my grade.
+Usually, when I turn a paper in at home in the U.S., I hand it to the professor and do not worry about it for another couple of weeks until I get it back with my grade.

 Honestly, the workload was not as bad as I had anticipated.
-What I failed to consider was that I only needed to be in class for two hours each week (one for each tutorial), and that the rest of the time was mine to get the reading and writing done.
+I failed to consider that I only needed to be in class for two hours each week (one for each tutorial) and that the rest of the time was mine to finish the reading and writing.

 After about two weeks, I fell into the same routine as most students who go to Oxford and Cambridge: get your books three days before the tutorial, read two days before your tutorial, write your essay the night before your tutorial, and go to the pub the night after your tutorial.
-The tutors were very understanding and they did not expect the essays to be the same quality as the ones I used to turn in for my finals.
-I found that they cared more about teaching me the material and making sure I understood it than about criticizing specific points I had made or trying to debate with me.
+The tutors were very understanding, and they did not expect the essays to be of the same quality as the ones I used to turn in for my finals.
+I found that they cared more about teaching me the material and ensuring I understood it than criticizing specific points I had made or trying to debate with me.

 Of everything I took away from my study abroad experience, I would say that the education was the most rewarding.
-Oxford accepts visiting students from all over the world to study for a semester or a year, so if you are interested, just visit the international student section of their website and talk to your study abroad office to make sure the credits will transfer.
+Oxford accepts visiting students from all over the world to study for a semester or a year, so if you are interested, visit the their website and talk to your study abroad office to make sure the credits will transfer.

 Cultural Immersion in the UK

-The UK is a very diverse nation with lots of beautiful countryside and rich history.
-I think some Americans tend to criticize the people of the UK and Europeans for living in the glories of their past far too much and not embracing the future, but in my opinion, it is very rewarding to preserve a sense of your own nation’s history and culture.
+The UK is a diverse nation with beautiful countryside and a rich history.
+Some Americans tend to criticize the people of the UK and Europeans for living in the glories of their past far too much and not embracing the future.
+Nevertheless, in my opinion, preserving a sense of your nation’s history and culture can be enriching.

-Having said that, there are many parts of the UK that are not as progressive as an American student might be accustomed to.
-London is definitely a cosmopolitan city, but in other parts of the country (such as Oxford), there is an undercurrent of values that I had not expected to find in 21st century England.
+Yet, an American student might find many parts of the UK less progressive.
+London is a cosmopolitan city, but in other parts of the country (such as Oxford), I had not expected to find an undercurrent of values in 21st-century England.
 As a female, I had to put up with behavior that would have been grounds for disciplinary action at my university — mostly verbal harassment.
-Another visiting student studying with me was actually grabbed inappropriately at the dinner table by a native male student, and she asked for the group to sit through a sexual harassment meeting.
-In the cases, the persons in charge of student welfare were nothing but supportive.
-This is simply a cautionary tale; I would still urge students to study in the UK because it is a country with a lot of charm and history.
-I tried to view some things that might have been offensive to me in America as a simple difference in culture, and that was exactly why I had gone abroad—to learn about a new culture, not to push my own views.
-So, despite some sexism, I traveled through the country for a couple of weeks — staying in hostels — and can confidently say that there is no country, including the US, in which I feel safer.
+Another visiting student studying with me was grabbed inappropriately at the dinner table by a native male student, and she asked for the group to sit through a sexual harassment meeting.
+In these cases, the persons in charge of student welfare were supportive.
+Yes, this is a cautionary tale; I would still urge students to study in the UK because it has a lot of charm and history.
+I tried to view some things that might have been offensive to me in America as a simple difference in culture, and that was why I had gone abroad — to learn about a new culture, not to push my views.
+So, I traveled through the country for a couple of weeks — staying in hostels — and can confidently say that there is no country, including the US, in which I feel safer.

 Living and Studying at Oxford

-If you are considering studying abroad in Oxford or have already applied to do so, be sure to check out their website (www.ox.ac.uk/) to familiarize yourself with the colleges.
-Oxford University is made up of almost 40 colleges and halls, which are more about social support than about academic support.
+If you are considering studying abroad in Oxford or have already applied to do so, be sure to check out their Oxford University website to familiarize yourself with the colleges.
+Oxford University comprises almost 40 colleges and halls, more about social support than academic support.
 If you go to Oxford, you’ll find that some colleges are a bit competitive with one another, especially during “Eight’s Week,” when each college’s rowing team races on the river.
-Still, there remains a sense of camaraderie that is palpable even walking down the street that everyone is a student of the University as a whole.
+Still, camaraderie remains palpable even when walking down the street.
+Everyone is a student of the University as a whole.
 Because it is such a big university — with about 20,000 undergraduates — Oxford offers a plethora of clubs and societies in which you can get involved.
-I highly recommend picking at least one or two, as doing so is a great way to meet other students outside of the college at which you are studying, and will save you from drowning in your academic work.
+I highly recommend picking at least one or two, as doing so is a great way to meet other students outside of your college and will save you from drowning in your academic work.

-One of the great things about being a “Visiting Student” at Oxford is that you are considered a full-time undergraduate with the same benefits as the other matriculated students.
-This means you get to use the world-famous Bodleian Library.
-I never had to spend a penny on textbooks because the library system holds just about everything that’s ever been published—literally.
-It’s a “legal deposit library,” which means that it receives a copy of every book published in the UK and Ireland, and if they don’t have it, they will order it for you.
-The history behind the library is fascinating—it has been open to scholars since 1602—but what I really enjoyed about it was the fact that only students and faculty of the University are allowed inside.
-No tourists can go into the reading rooms, and as a student who was only there for the year, I loved being able to flash my ID card (or “Bod card,” as they are called in Oxford), and walk right in.
-The Radcliffe Camera is especially beautiful, and housed many of the books I needed to read.
-As a “Visiting Student,” you are also allowed to visit the other colleges and halls free of charge (most tourists have to pay a couple of pounds to get in, if the college allows visitors at all).
+One of the great things about being a “Visiting Student” at Oxford is that you are considered a full-time undergraduate with the same benefits as the other enrolled students.
+You can use the world-famous Bodleian Library.
+I never had to spend a penny on textbooks because the library system seemingly holds almost everything published.
+It’s a “legal deposit library,” meaning it receives a copy of every book published in the UK and Ireland.
+If they don’t have it, they will order it for you.
+The history behind the library is fascinating — it has been open to scholars since 1602 — but I enjoyed that only students and faculty of the University are allowed inside.
+No tourists can go into the reading rooms, and as a student who was only there for the year, I loved being able to flash my ID card and walk right in.
+The Radcliffe Camera is magnificent and houses many books I needed to read.
+As a “Visiting Student,” you can also visit the other colleges and halls free of charge (most tourists have to pay a couple of pounds to get in if the college allows visitors at all).
 Because Oxford is such an old city, its buildings are beautiful and full of historical significance.
 They have seen the likes of Oscar Wilde, John Locke, Albert Einstein, and countless other brilliant minds.
-To walk through the same halls, eat at the same pubs, and even walk on the same stones as they did was an experience I never tired of, even after nine months.
+Walking through the same halls, eating at the same pubs, and even walking on the same stones as they did was an experience I never tired of, even after nine months.

 Oxford's Radcliffe Camera in the snow.